All graphs have tree-decompositions displaying their topological ends: A tree-decomposition distinguishing the topological ends

 \begin{proof} There is a unique leaf $s$ of $T^n$ such that $\omega$ lives in $P_s^n$.
 Let $s_n$ be the predecessor of $s$ in $T^n$.
 Then $\omega$ lives in the end of $T$ to which $s_1s_2\ldots$ belongs. \end{proof}

-\begin{sublem} In each end $\tau$ of $T$, there lives a vertex end of $G$. \end{sublem} \begin{proof} For a directed paths $P$, we shall denote by $\overleftarrow{P}$ the directed path with the inverse ordering of that of $P$.
+\begin{sublem} In each end $\tau$ of $T$, there lives a vertex-end of $G$. \end{sublem} \begin{proof} Let $X$ be a spanning tree of the graph $G$.
+Our aim is to find a ray included in $X$ whose vertex-end lives in the end $\tau$.